dilabeyazgun/bechdel_test/README.md

 # bechdel_test
 Bechdel test is a measure of the representation of women in film and other fiction.
-The usual criteria of the Bechdel Test are:
+The usual criteria of the Bechdel Test:

 (1) that at least two women are featured